muskaanfayyaz/todo-cli-phase1/README.md

 ## Example Session

-Here's a complete example of using Todo CLI:
+Here's a complete example of using Todo CLI with the menu-driven interface:

 ```bash
 $ cd src && python3 main.py